resthub/resthub.org/spring-stack.rst

 	    }
 	}

-By default, generic controller use the database identifier (table primary key for JPA on MongoDB ID) in URL to identify a resource.
-You could change these behaviour by overriding controller implementation to use the field you want.
+By default, generic controller use the database identifier (table primary key for JPA on MongoDB ID) in URLs to identify a resource.
+You can change this behaviour by overriding controller implementations to use the field you want.
 For example, this is common to use a human readable identifier called reference or slug to identify a resource.
 You can do that with generic repositories only by overriding findById() controller method :

 .. code-block:: java